rreece/rreece.github.io/outline-of-philosophy/ethics.md

 -   See also: [Depression](human-condition.html#depression) in the [Outline on the human condition](human-condition.html).

 [^Thoreau13Nov1839]: *The Journal* of Henry David Thoreau, November 13, 1839.
+    (What the hell did Thoreau know about regret at age 22?)

 Compassion